To claim or create a profile, see Claiming or Creating Your Profile.

 Updating your profile makes it easier for other researchers who are looking for collaborators to find you in Pivot.
 In addition, the more accurate your profile is, the better results you will see from the Pivot Advisor's funding opportunity suggestions.

-- Select Your profile in the user menu.
+- Select Your profile in the user menu or select Your Profile in the left sidebar on the Profiles page.
 Your profile page appears.

-- Select Edit Profile and select Continue in the confirmation dialog box.
+- To edit your profile, select Edit Profile and select Continue in the confirmation dialog box.
 A page to edit your profile opens in a new browser tab or window.

 - Follow the on-screen instructions for editing your profile's overview, photo, publications, grants, and patents.
 Select the pencil icon to the left of any value to edit that value.